 One of RIT's newest events it Winter Warrior.
 Phi Kappa Psi teamed up with the brothers of Sigma Chi to create this 9-part obstacle course that tests the endurance, athleticism, and teamwork of the students of RIT.
 This event takes place during RIT's annual FreezeFest Weekend and benefits the Veterans Outreach Center in Rochester.

 Teams consist of two people and compete to see who completes the challenging course the fastest.
 Obstacles include a trench crawl, a hurdle jump, wind sprints, burpees, a snowball toss, a sled race, a farmer's walk, a three-legged race, and concluding in the running of a Snow-K.

-The Shore Foundation assists the 15% of Americans that don't have access to the internet.
-Access to information has become a critical component of human function in today’s society.
+The Shore Foundation assists the 27.6 million Americans that don't have access to a home internet system.
+Access to information has become a critical component of human function in today's society.
 This is why The Shore Foundation is motivated to make computers universally accessible to everyone regardless of their circumstances.
 As it progresses, it aspires to continuously deliver reliable machines with pre-installed software packages to equip recipients with the tools they need to achieve success in this rapidly advancing Information Age.